digitalocean/sample-nodejs/README.md

 1. Commit the change to master.
 Normally it's a better practice to create a new branch for your change and then merge that branch to master after review, but for this demo you can commit to master directly.
 1. Visit https://cloud.digitalocean.com/apps and navigate to your sample-nodejs app.
 1. You should see a "Building..." progress indicator, just like above.
 1. Once the build completes successfully, click the "Live App" link in the header and you should see your updated application running.
+You may need to force refresh the page in your browser (e.g. using Shift+Reload).

 ## Learn More ##